JacobTLeBlanc/HospitalManagementSystem/README.md

 Prescription: A doctor can give a patient a prescription.
 Each prescription has a doctor, patient and a drug.
 A prescription is identified by a prescription id, and holds the amount of drugs to give patient.

 ### 2.2.
 Product Features
+The major features of the hospital management system is shown in the ER model below.
 ![ER Model of Hospital Database](HospitalERR.png)

 ### 2.3.
 User Class and Characteristics